 Your Board, in conjunction with the boards of the other five VCTs managed by Albion Capital Group LLP, launched a prospectus top up offer of new Ordinary shares on 6 January 2022.
-The Offer (including the over-allotment facility) of £21 million was fully subscribed and closed to further applications on 23 March 2022.
+The Board announced on 22 March 2022 that, following strong demand, it would utilise part of its overallotment facility, bringing the total to be raised to £21.5 million.
+The Offer was fully subscribed and closed to further applications on 24 March 2022.